jackyzha0/jackyzha0.github.io/content/thoughts/bias.md

 "Like gods, these mathematical models were opaque, their workings invisible to all but the highest priests in their domain: mathematicians and computer scientists."
 (Cathy O'Neil)

+### Captchas
+How do you distinguish between human and non-human without discriminating against certain types of people (e.g. ethnicity, cultural background)?
+How does one prove their humanity without betraying anything else about them?

+"What is the universal human quality that can be demonstrated to a machine, but that no machine can mimic?
+What is it to be human?"

+> "You need something that’s easy for an average human, it shouldn’t be bound to a specific subgroup of people, and it should be hard for computers at the same time.
+That’s very limiting in what you can actually do.
+And it has to be something that a human can do fast, and isn’t too annoying."

+Possibility of reverse CAPTCHAs where you can only pass if you get it wrong in the 'right' way? (e.g. optical illusions)